Docutain/docutain-sdk-example-react-native/README.md

 The [Docutain SDK](https://SDK.docutain.com) is based on the world famous, successful document management app Docutain which is used by millions of users every month.
 The Docutain SDK makes it possible to integrate a high quality document scanner, text recognition (OCR), document analysis, data extraction and PDF creation functionalities into your apps.
 It is easy to integrate and works completely offline which ensures 100% data safety.

+Check out our blog article on [How to create a React Native Document Scanner](https://sdk.docutain.com/blogartikel/how-to-create-a-react-native-document-scanner).

 ## Getting started

 Clone the repo: